rderelle/barcodes-fastlin/README.md

 This repository contains barcode files, and script to build them, to be used with the lineage typing tool [fastlin](https://github.com/rderelle/fastlin).

 ### file 'MTBC_barcodes.tsv'
-This file contains all MTBC SNP barcodes built, tested and used in REFERENCE.
+This file contains all MTBC SNP barcodes built, tested and used in the Bioinformatics manuscript describing fastlin.

 ### build your own barcode file
 To build your own barcode file, you will need: